Bosnia activists alarmed by "Putin's bill" on foreign-funded NGOs

-BANJA LUKA, Bosnia (Reuters) - Activists in Bosnia’s autonomous Serb Republic voiced alarm on Friday over a draft law they nicknamed Putin’s Bill, which seeks to put foreign-funded non-profit groups under government control and calls their members “foreign servants”.
+BANJA LUKA, Bosnia, May 15 (Reuters) - Activists in Bosnia’s autonomous Serb Republic voiced alarm on Friday over a draft law they nicknamed Putin’s Bill, which seeks to put foreign-funded non-profit groups under government control and calls their members “foreign servants”.

 President Vladimir Putin approved a bill in 2012 obliging foreign-funded groups deemed to be engaging in political activity in Russia to register with the Justice Ministry as “foreign agents” and submit to monitoring and regulation.

-Dragana Dardic, executive director of the Helsinki Citizens’ Parliament, a non-governmental organization, said legislation due before Bosnia’s parliament next Tuesday was very similar.
+Dragana Dardic, executive director of the Helsinki Citizens’ Parliament, a non-governmental organisation, said legislation due before Bosnia’s parliament next Tuesday was very similar.
 “That’s why we call it ‘Putin’s law’.”

 “If this law is passed, it will mean the end of any critical activity in the Serb Republic and will close the circle of limitations for public and free civic expression,” Dardic told Reuters.